 Potential Environmental Impact Significance Determination (Before Mitigation) Proposed Mitigation Measures Significance Determination (After Mitigation) Threshold AES-1: Potential to have a substantial adverse effect on a scenic highway Construction and Operation No designated or eligible state scenic highways are located in the Project vicinity.
 Construction No Impact Operation No Impact Not Applicable Not Applicable Threshold AES-2: Substantially degrade the existing visual character or quality of the site or its surroundings, including scenic vistas Construction During construction, viewers in the open space/recreation and residential visual assessment units would see construction activities for limited periods.
-Operation Some nearby viewers could perceive the introduction of Construction Potentially Significant Operation Potentially Significant AES-2a: Minimize visual disruption through vegetation retention and placement of staging areas.
+Operation Some nearby viewers could perceive the introduction of Construction Potentially Significant Operation Potentially Significant Construction AES-2a: Minimize visual disruption through vegetation retention and placement of staging areas.
 To minimize visual disruption, construction activities would implement the following measures.
 Limit preconstruction vegetation removal to that necessary for construction.
 Where possible, preserve existing vegetation, particularly along the edge of construction areas, to help screen views.
 After construction, regrade and revegetate areas disturbed by construction and staging to pre-project conditions.
 To the extent feasible, do not site construction staging areas immediately adjacent to existing residential, recreational, or other sensitive visual receptors.
 AES-2b: Minimize fugitive light from portable sources used for construction.
-The construction contractor shall minimize fugitive light from portable lighting sources used during construction by adhering to the following practices.
 Construction Less than Significant Operation Less than Significant